jaspector

 County engineering office hours: Monday through Friday, 8:00 a.m. to 4:30 p.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Owensboro Metropolitan Planning Commission (OMPC), Building and Electrical Division; plus Daviess County Engineering Department and Daviess County Road Department for county encroachment, cut/fill, drainage, and driveway access matters before applying.
+Source: Owensboro Metropolitan Planning Commission (OMPC), Building and Electrical Division; plus Daviess County Engineering Department and Daviess County Road Department for county encroachment, cut/fill, drainage, and driveway access matters ↗

 Within Daviess County, new construction, additions, and certain remodeling require permits and review.
 Countywide OMPC pamphlets say permits are required for additions and for structural alterations.
 Separate approvals are also needed as applicable for electrical, HVAC, plumbing, signs, pools, floodplain development, driveway entrances, cut/fill, and work affecting county right-of-way.

-Typical processing time is No general county building-permit turnaround was publicly posted.
+Building permit processing times in unincorporated Daviess County, KY typically run No general county building-permit turnaround was publicly posted.
 County engineering and road pages do not publish standard review times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Daviess County, KY.
 The following work is generally exempt: Replacing roof covering when no structural work is involved; Replacing siding when no structural work is involved; Replacing windows when no structural work is involved; Fences, subject to zoning, height, setback, easement, and utility checks; Sidewalks and driveways on private property do not require a building permit, but county drainage review, cut/fill approval, driveway access approval, or right-of-way authorization may still be required.
 Note: Exempt from building permit does not mean exempt from county engineering or road department approvals.
 Confirm all requirements before proceeding.
+When in doubt, confirm with the local building department before starting work.